sschober/qarkdown/README.md

 ## Features

 Edit text in an editor on the left side of the app and see a preview of the rendered markdown/html output on the right.
 The app is kept decidedly simple.
 You can load and save files.
+The window title displays the currently opened file.

 ### Keyboard shortcuts